naomithiru/HumAIn_usecase/README.md

 <br>*Model Initiation:*
 <br>??

-##*Visualization:*
+<br>*Visualization:*
-Using Wordclouds, clustering the AI trends regarding their respective industries is the last step before making the model ready for general use.
+<br>Using Wordclouds, clustering the AI trends regarding their respective industries is the last step before making the model ready for general use.

-#**4) Deployment:**
+<br>**4) Deployment:**
-After the NLP model and the wordclouds are ready to be presented, deployment is handled with ????.
+<br>After the NLP model and the wordclouds are ready to be presented, deployment is handled with ????.